OpenMS/pyopenms-docs/docs/source/peptides_proteins.rst

             "Isotope", iso.getMZ(), "has abundance", iso.getIntensity() * 100, "%"
         )

-For most applications in computational proteomics, the coarse isotope distribution is sufficient.
+For most applications in computational :term:`proteomics`, the coarse isotope distribution is sufficient.
 But if we deal with very high resolution instruments, we still might want to calculate the isotopic fine structure.
-We use the FineIsotopePatternGenerator in OpenMS to reveal these addtional peaks:
+We use the :py:class:`~.FineIsotopePatternGenerator` in OpenMS to reveal these additional :term:`peaks`:

 .. code-block:: python
     :linenos: